Start9Labs/documentation/site/source/learn/concepts/networks.rst

 Your Embassy hosts itself on the LAN and is reachable by visiting its ``embassy.local`` URL in the browser while also connected to the LAN.

 .. note:: Any device connected to a LAN can inspect all communications on that LAN.
-To avoid snooping, your Embassy's LAN communications are encrypted using :ref:`ssl`, which requires :ref:`additional setup <lan-setup>`.
+To avoid snooping, your Embassy's LAN communications are encrypted using :ref:`ssl`, which requires :ref:`additional setup <connecting-lan>`.

 .. _lan-cert: